-The failure to realize that the Mormon Church in all its manifestations, both historical and contemporary, is an intermingling of the human as well as the divine, also puts some obstacles in the way of honesty with others.
-In the first place, we have a proud and courageous history.
-Every Primary child knows the story of how our forefathers crossed the plains and made the desert bloom.
-Wallace Stegner calls the Mormon pioneers ". . . the most systematic, organized, disciplined, and successful pioneers in our history. . . . " But the story of Joseph Smith, the early Church, the hegira across the plains, and the consequent establishment of Zion is more than just history.
-It is the story of God directing His People to a new Dispensation.
+"the most systematic, organized, disciplined, and successful pioneers in our history."9 Yet the story of Joseph Smith, the early church, the hegira across the plains, and the consequent establishment of Zion is more than just history; it is the story of God directing His People to a new Dispensation.
 Perhaps because the history is so fraught with theological significance, it has been smoothed and whittled down, a wrinkle removed here and a sharp edge there.
-In many ways it has assumed the character of a myth.
+In many ways, it has assumed the character of a myth.
 That these courageous and inspired men shared the shortcomings of all men cannot be seriously doubted.
-That the Saints were not perfect nor their leaders without error is evident to anyone who cares to read the original records of the Church.
-But the myths and the myth-making persist.
+That the Saints were not perfect, nor their leaders without error, is evident to anyone who cares to read the original records of the church.
+Yet the myths and the myth-making persist.
 Striking evidence for this is found in the fact that currently one of the most successful anti-Mormon proselyting techniques is merely to bring to light obscure or suppressed historical documents.
 Reading these historical documents arouses a considerable amount of incredulity, concern, and disenchantment among Mormons under the spell of this mythological view of history.
-That individuals find these bits and pieces of history so shocking and faith-shattering is at once the meat of fundamentalistic heresies and an indictment of the quasi-suppression of historical reality which propagates the one-sided view of Mormon history.
+The fact that individuals find these bits and pieces of history so shocking and faith-shattering is at once the meat of fundamentalistic heresies and an indictment of the quasi-suppression of historical reality which propagates the one-sided view of Mormon history.